baby nursery

 Your Pregnancy Checklist For Making It A Little Easier

-Despite the fact that you will be glowing and flitting around like a firefly after seeing those two precious lines on your home pregnancy test, you will soon realize that pregnancy can have it's rather uncomfortable drawbacks.
+Despite the fact that you will be glowing and flitting around like a firefly after seeing those two precious lines on your home pregnancy test, you will soon realize that pregnancy can have its rather uncomfortable drawbacks.

 Use the items on this pregnancy checklist, to minimize your discomfort and maximize your pleasure at carrying a new life around inside you.